Nixon shock: Criticism and decline

-By August 15, there were only 10,000 metric tonnes of gold remaining in the U.S. reserves, less than half of their peak amount.
+By August 15, there were only 10,000 metric tonnes (= 352740000 ounces) of gold remaining in the U.S. reserves, less than half of their peak amount.
 At the time, the U.S. also had a monthly unemployment rate of 6.1%, as well as an annual inflation rate of 5.84%.

 American policy response

 U.S. Treasury Secretary John Connally, photographed on the day Nixon's policies were announced, was the primary political force behind them.

 To combat these problems, Nixon consulted Federal Reserve chairman Arthur F. Burns, Treasury Secretary John Connally, and Paul Volcker.
 On the afternoon of Friday, August 13, 1971, Nixon, Burns, Connally, Volcker, and twelve other high-ranking White House and Treasury advisors met secretly at Camp David to discuss policy solutions to the growing crisis.
 Nixon, relying heavily on the advice of Connally, ultimately decided to abandon the Bretton Woods system by announcing the following actions on August 15: